CHOPIN

 The colours darkened considerably to the C sharp minor Nocturne (Op.27 No.1) where murky mysteries of the night were pondered and probed, building up to a transient luminescence in the major key.
 For the E major Nocturne (Op.62 No.2), his broad tempo allowed its noble main theme to gloriously unfold before picking up speed for contrasting effect.

 The four Ballades rank among Chopin’s greatest essays.
-Influenced more by literary than musical sources, its takes a master storyteller among pianists to do them justice.
+Influenced more by literary than musical sources, it takes a master storyteller among pianists to do them justice.
 Kraljevic possesses both the power and sensitivity, besides having a master’s overarching view to these disparate works.

 Chopin’s enormous emotional range was encompassed in the First Ballade in G minor (Op.23), from pensive melancholy to febrile ecstasy in its turbulent pages.
 Hitherto unnoticed inner voices were highlighted while no worthy detail left unturned.
 The Second Ballade in F major (Op.38) juxtaposed its serene opening sicilienne with precipitous violence, perhaps a nod to its dedicatee Schumann’s impending schizophrenia.